gboone/gboone.github.io/_posts/2015-01-26-static-sites-revisited.md

 drove me mad.
 It gives you 90% of what you need out of the box, and querying a database is convenient, especially if you're site is really complex.
-By not having a database, Jekyll forces you think broadly about what data you really need for a post and for your site because everything is build before a user loads their first webpage.
+By not having a database, Jekyll forces you think broadly about what data you really need for a post and for your site because everything is built before a user loads their first webpage.
 As we've scaled [18f.gsa.gov](https://18f.gsa.gov) from basically a blog to a more functional site, these questions haven't held us back as much as they have forced us to think differently about the problem.